Sujal509/SimpleCI-CDWebApp/README.md

 7. Explore and Modify !

 ### Deploying with Jenkins and Docker
-1. Modify the `Upload Files` and `Deploy Application` stage according to your server
+1. Modify the `Upload Files` and `Deploy Application` stage in the `Jenkinsfile` according to your server
 2. Modify the Email credentials accordingly (Note :- You need to setup EmailExt first)
 3. Modify the ports in `setup_and_run_docker_container.sh` according to your available ports
 4. Run the pipeline in Jenkins , and watch it Deploy !